Volunteering NICARAGUA

 Giving a Hand at Big Corn Island: Water

-Another way of giving is to acknowledge local people, giving them a voice to issues important to them.
+Another way of giving is to acknowledge local people, giving them a voice on issues important to them.
 Access to clean water is a basic issue that should concern us all.
-Listening and showing genuine concern helps me to feel closer to the folks on this island and to be a part of their community.
-At times, the only thing we can do is to give a hand.
+Listening and showing genuine concern helps me feel closer to the people on this island and be a part of their community.
+At times, the only thing we can do is give a hand.
 At times, talking about a pressing concern with someone can give them a sense of importance.
 It all starts with a single step.

 WATER